 Digital SLR photography guide - tips for beginners and amateurs

 Listed below are a few useful tips for those photographers progressing from a point and click camera to a digital SLR (also known as DSLR) camera.
 Note, these are basic DSLR photography tips for beginners that I wish I had read when first starting out.

-If you're after more techinical information on how to use your camera, then we recommend reading our articles on: DSLR Settings.
+If you're after more technical information on how to use your camera, then we recommend reading our articles on: DSLR Settings.

 Or maybe you're looking for hundreds of DSLR tips for beginners that include example images and 'How To' guides: DSLR Photography Tips.